caocmai/subscription-box/README.md

 An iOS app for a subscription box for exotic fruits

 ## About
-An iOS app for a subscription box for exotic fruits, but can be used as a template for other subscription box based services.
+This app for a subscription box for exotic fruits, but can be used as a template for other subscription box based services.

 ### Features
+* Splash Screen - with gradient
-* Login Screen
+* Login Screen - with animation
 * Home Screen
 * New Box Selection Screen
 * History Screen